RingBDStack/HAWK/README.md

 # HAWK
-Source code for paper: HAWK: a Rapid Android Malware Detectionthrough Heterogeneous Graph Attention Networks.
+The demo code for paper: HAWK: a Rapid Android Malware Detectionthrough Heterogeneous Graph Attention Networks.

 We present HAWK, a rapid Android malware detectionframework that inductively learns and detects new Androidapplications in an incremental manner.
 HAWK can promptlyidentify  previously unknown malware at millisecond-level andhas the highest precision compared against all baselines.